 Thom Powers divides his time between New York, Miami and Toronto with roles in several festivals.
 He is also the host of the podcast Pure Nonfiction interviewing documentary filmmakers.
-In his seven years at Miami Dade College’s Miami Film Festival, he’s been an early advocate of documentaries such as 20 Feet From Stardom, Blackfish and Finding Vivian Maier, that went on to acclaim (and sometimes Academy Awards).
+He has served as Senior Programmer, Documentary Cinema Miami Film Festival since 2011, where he’s been an early advocate of documentaries such as 20 Feet From Stardom, Blackfish, RBG and Finding Vivian Maier, that went on to acclaim (and sometimes Academy Awards).
 The New York Times described him as a “kingmaker for documentaries” for his programming at the Toronto International Film Festival, where he launched titles such as Undefeated and Inside Job, which later won Oscars.

-In Manhattan, he created the weekly screening series Pure Nonfiction (formerly known as Stranger than Fiction at IFC Center, cited by Time Out magazine as the city’s “Best Documentary Programming.”
-He and his wife Raphaela Neihausen are the directors of America’s largest documentary festival DOC NYC.
+In Manhattan, he created the weekly screening series Pure Nonfiction (formerly known as Stranger than Fiction) at IFC Center, cited by Time Out magazine as the city’s “Best Documentary Programming.”
+He and his wife Raphaela Neihausen are the directors of America’s largest documentary festival, DOC NYC.
 Powers also curates for Sundance Now, and has taught at the School of Visual Arts and New York University.
 He previously spent several years as a filmmaker directing documentaries for HBO and PBS; and worked in publishing.

 Twitter handle: @thompowers